Election Official (EO)

 - Consistent and accurate information to elector enquiries is essential.

-- Some manual handling tasks involving bending, sorting and lifting are required, with reasonable adjustment made in discussion with your Returning Officer.
+- Some manual handling tasks involving bending, sorting and lifting are required, with reasonable adjustment, if required, after discussion with your Returning Officer.

 1. Customer Service and Communication Skills